palaktest/blog/content/posts/my-surface-pro-journey.md

 really the biggest problem with lap use is not the keyboard but rather the "friction stand," but I won't go too much into that.

-I love the friction stand.
+I will say, I love the friction stand.
 If you set aside the "I can't type on this on my lap" problem, the friction stand lets you have exactly the viewing angle you want, and everyone should think about implementing something like this, it is truly freeing.

 But those are not the deal-breakers.
 The real deal-breakers for this device are:

 * Windows 10 "Tablet Mode" sucks, and
-* The Surface Pro 6 is a fragile, weak little plastic sandwich that is so portable you want to take it everywhere, and yet cannot survive going anywhere.
+* The Surface Pro 6 is a fragile, weak little plastic sandwich that is so portable you want to take it everywhere, and yet it cannot survive going anywhere.

 OK, one thing at a time: